Welcome to CreditCard-Applications.net!

 You also get U.S. based customer service and an intuitive website for managing your account.
 Discover also has a Mobile App that allows access 24/7 from anywhere in the world.

-Visa and MasterCard – These credit cards are excepted around the world and offer security as well as convenience when paying for purchases.
+– These credit cards are excepted around the world and offer security as well as convenience when paying for purchases.
 Most banks offer both choices when applying for their credit cards through an online application.

 So what is the difference between Visa Credit Cards vs. MasterCard?